COURSE OVERVIEW

 TRAINING METHODOLOGY

-This interactive training course includes the following training methodologies as a percentage of the total tuition hours
+This interactive training course includes the following training methodologies:

 Case Studies & Practical Exercises